goaround/gallery-block-lightbox/README.md

 There is no lock in effect.
 It does not add a new Block Editor/Gutenberg Block and relies solo on the standard WordPress Gallery and Image Block.
 You can deactivate this plugin at any time and your Gallery and Image Blocks will work as they've done before.
 Just without the lightbox.

-Just **one important thing to remember**: You always have to select *Link to* → *Media File* for all of your Galleries & Images to work properly.
-If you choose *None* or *Attachment Page* it will not work.
+Just **one important thing to remember**: You always have to select *Link* → *Link to image file* or *Link images to media file* (see screenshots below) for all of your Image & Gallery Blocks to work properly.
+If you choose *None* or *Link to attachment page* it will not work.
 But that's fine if you don't want the Lightbox for a specific Image or Gallery.

 ### Features